varnishcache/varnish-cache/doc/sphinx/users-guide/intro.rst

 The Big Varnish Picture
 =======================

+In this section we will cover the questions:
-What is in this package called "Varnish", what are all the different bits and pieces named and will you need a hex-wrench for assembly?
+- What is in this package called "Varnish"?
+- what are all the different bits and pieces named?
+- Will you need a hex-wrench for assembly?

-The two main parts of Varnish are the two processes in the varnishd program.
+The two main parts of Varnish are the two processes in the `varnishd` program.
 The first process is called "the manager", and its job is to talk to you, the administrator, and make the things you ask for happen.